Langres Cheese vs Pimento Cheese

 Langres's texture can be described as "semisoft".
 Pimento's texture can be described as "spreadable".

-Langres Cheese has a creamy, nutty flavor.
+Langres Cheese has a creamy, nutty taste.
 Langres's aroma can be described as "creamy aromas".
-Pimento Cheese has a sweet, rounded chili flavor.
+Pimento Cheese has a sweet, rounded chili taste.
 Pimento's aroma can be described as "sweet, rounded chili".

 Appearance and Aging